 - Completely remove WordPress installation by wiping everything from your selected WordPress site.

 The most unique feature at SiteGround is its SuperCacher feature crafted especially for applications such as WordPress.
-It’s a 3 stage server level caching feature which catches all your static and dynamic content.
-Further, there’s also a Memcache, which takes website optimization to a whole new level and boosts database calls by storing data and objects in memory, resulting lesser database queries and increases the ability to scale server load.
+It’s a 3 stage server-level caching feature that catches all your static and dynamic content.
+Further, there’s also a Memcache, which takes website optimization to a whole new level and boosts database calls by storing data and objects in memory, resulting in lesser database queries and increases the ability to scale server load.